I’m convinced this poached salmon recipe makes some of the most tender, mouth-watering salmon. It’s also ridiculously easy!

 - TOTAL

 Poaching salmon is one of our favorite ways to cook salmon!
-Poached salmon cooks quickly and stays moist, flaky, and tender.
+It cooks quickly and stays moist, flaky, and tender.
 The aromatics (lemon, shallot, fennel, and dill) are optional but add lots of delicious flavor.
 You can use water, broth, or a combination of water and white wine for the poaching liquid.
+If you love this recipe, you may also love my poached chicken and poached shrimp!

 Watch Us Make the Recipe